Dundrum, Dublin: Development

 In 1971, Dundrum was one of the earliest places in Ireland to open a purpose-built shopping centre (the first being in Stillorgan).
-A much bigger shopping centre opened just south of Dundrum on 3 March 2005.
-Known as Dundrum Town Centre it contains within the complex one of the largest cinemas in Ireland, opened in early October 2005.
-The plans for the old shopping centre include space for hotels, apartments and more retail outlets.
-However this has been postponed and the older retail units have been leased to new tenants such as Lidl, Classic Furniture, and Mulvey's of Dundrum.
-Recently the old Dundrum Shopping Centre has been rebranded Dundrum Village Centre.
+A much bigger shopping centre opened just south of Dundrum in March 2005.
+Known as Dundrum Town Centre, it contains within the complex one of the largest cinemas in Ireland, opened in early October 2005.
+Plans to redevelop the old shopping centre included proposed space for hotels, apartments and more retail outlets.
+However this was postponed and the older retail units were leased to new tenants, and the old 'Dundrum Shopping Centre' was rebranded as 'Dundrum Village Centre'.

-The College of Further Education in Dundrum is the local community Education and Training Board college.
+Amenities

+In the village centre are the old shopping centre, with a Lidl supermarket, an Insomnia cafe, a furniture store and a butcher's shop.
+Across the road to one side is the Dundrum College of Further Education (operated by the local Education and Training Board), while to the other side is the public library.
+The Dundrum Town Centre contains a wide range of shops and service outlets.

 Transport

 Luas

-The Luas Green Line has two Luas stops in Dundrum, Balally (which serves the shopping centre) and Dundrum, before the line passes over the large cable-stayed William Dargan Bridge, at Taney Cross.
+The Luas Green Line has two stops in Dundrum, Balally (which serves the shopping centre) and Dundrum, before the line passes over the large cable-stayed William Dargan Bridge, at Taney Cross.
 It is the largest engineering structure on the line.

-The Luas route substantially follows the original Harcourt Street railway line, which was operated by the DSER.
-Closed in 1958, the alignment was preserved intact for several decades.
+The Luas route substantially follows the original Harcourt Street railway line, which was operated by the DSER from Dublin to Bray.
+Closed in 1958, the alignment was preserved intact for several decades until it was taken over by the Luas.
 Dundrum railway station opened on 10 July 1854 and closed on 1 January 1959.

-The planned Dublin Metro, Metrolink was proposed to stop at Dundrum's Luas station on its way from Swords to Sandyford.
+The planned Dublin Metro, Metrolink was proposed to stop at Dundrum's Luas stop on its way from Swords to Sandyford.
 If completed according to original proposals, MetroLink would replace the current Luas services that run along the Luas Green Line.
 As of February 2019 however, it was questioned whether these plans would be completed as proposed.